Transport in Belgrade: Railway (now disfunct)

 This system became defunct in 2013.

 The most of system's stations are now used for the BG voz system.

 Taxi

-Taxi service is operated by 24 taxi companies, and it's not very expensive (start is about 1.5 euros (150 Dinars).
+Taxi service is operated by 24 taxi companies, and is medium expensive (start is about 2.75 euros (320 Dinars).

-Every Belgrade taxi company has to have 2 signs: a company unique sign and a smaller blue sign with 4 white numbers – a unique number of each vehicle of Belgrade taxi.
+Every Belgrade taxi company it sign on top of the vihicle.

 Bus

 Belgrade is connected by intercity bus lines with all major towns in Serbia, while during summer and winter tourist seasons there are also special seasonal lines.

 There is a good connection with the cities in Republika Srpska and North Macedonia.
 The international bus lines to Western Europe are mainly focused on Germany, Austria, Switzerland and France, where buses can be taken for all other destinations.

 SP Lasta, besides suburban transport, carries passengers in intercity transport on regular lines in Serbia and Montenegro and Republika Srpska and in international transport, as part of the Eurolines organization.